KeshekaE/federal-contract-spend-analysis/README.md

 - What does the contractor landscape look like by size tier?

 ## Stack
-Python · SQL (SQLite) · Jupyter Notebook · Tableau / Power BI
+Python · SQL (SQLite) · Jupyter Notebook · Tableau Public

 ## Repository Structure
 federal-contract-spend-analysis/